-- 6.15 Submissions to the Committee highlighting problems or shortcomings identified in a particular area(s) of facilitation or ship/port interface should, in general and where possible, also suggest appropriate solutions. - 6.16 Recognizing the human factor as an integral part of any effort to enhance the facilitation of international maritime traffic, the Committee and its working groups should consider the human factor whenever new requirements are developed and existing requirements are reviewed, by taking into account human element principles. - 6.17 Outputs for which extensive work is required, such as the preparation of codes, should, when appropriate, be placed on the provisional agendas of alternate sessions of the Committee to allow adequate time for preparatory work by delegations.
+- 7.1 Submissions to the Committee highlighting problems or shortcomings should, in general and where possible, also suggest appropriate solutions thereto. - 7.2 Recognizing the human element as an overarching principle for the Organization's Strategic Plan, the Committee should take the human element into account in the review, development and implementation of new and existing requirements.
+The Committee will also take into account the needs and well-being of seafarers in all aspects of its work. - 7.3 Outputs, for which extensive work is required, should, when appropriate, be placed on the provisional agenda of alternate sessions of the Committee to allow adequate time for preparatory work by delegations. - 7.4 In respect of subjects requiring research, contributions from other organizations and appropriate entities should be encouraged and taken into account.
+Exchange of information on technological development should be encouraged.